 Since the beginning of the Houthi campaign in November 2023, Houthi forces have largely stuck to publicly announced targeting criteria.
 While some attacks apparently relied on outdated information about individual ships, such incidents have not been reported in recent months.
-Based on available evidence, Houthi attacks against merchant ships have not been ' i n d i s c r ioften claimlede by the USS and other Western governments.
+Based on available evidence, Houthi attacks against merchant ships have not been in night of a circle of the by the US and other Western governments.